TrueOpenVR/TrueOpenVR-DIY/Controllers/Controllers.md

 ## Arduino controllers
 Arduino controller requires a rotation sensor and buttons.
 More information from the tracker rotation can be read in the [instructions for the VR HMD](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md) (rotation tracker).

 The stick and triggers can be emulated with conventional buttons, instead of analog buttons.
+Push sticks can be [bought on AliExpress](http://ali.pub/2zbur8).
 Here is the test [firmware](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/Controllers/Arduino/Controller.ino), compatible with the driver "ArduinoControllers".
 The buttons are soldered to the digital pins and ground.

 For positioning the controller, attach a ping pong ball to it, solder the LED through the resistor.